 The Church of Panagia Protothrone is located in Halki village.

-Car rental: Τhere's the option of renting a car in Naxos with as little as 15 euros per day and pick it up directly from the airport, port or your hotel.
-Using a car rental allows visitors to discover the Church of Panagia Protothrone and many other places of interest in Naxos at their own pace.
+Car rental: Τhere's the option of renting a car and picking it up directly from the airport, port, or your hotel.
+Using a rental car allows visitors to discover Panagia Protothrone and many other places of interest at their own pace.

 Public transfers: The central bus station of the island is located at the port of Naxos.
 There are several buses from Chora to Halki during the day.
+Lines 2, 6, and 7 are those that reach Halki.
 Consider that time schedules might change according to the season.
 Check the official timetables here.
-Tip: Since buses don’t always stop in every scheduled stop of their itinerary, our advice to visitors is to inform the driver about their final destination, so that he makes a stop there.
+Tip: Since buses don’t always stop at every scheduled stop of their itinerary, our advice to visitors is to inform the driver about their final destination in advance.